lassoid/active_fields/README.md

 active_field.errors.messages #=> {:customizable_type=>["is not included in the list"]}
 ```

-## Change internal model classes

-You can change classes for both _Active fields_ and _Active values_ in order to extend them.
-By default the base class for _Active fields_ is `ActiveFields::Field::Base` (STI is used to create sub-models for each field type)
+### Customizing Internal Model Classes

+You can extend the functionality of Active Fields and Active Values by changing their classes.
+By default, Active Fields inherit from `ActiveFields::Field::Base` (using STI),
-and the class for _Active values_ is `ActiveFields::Value`.
+and Active Values is `ActiveFields::Value`.
-All logic for internal models is located in mix-ins, that you should include in your custom models.
+You can include the mix-ins `ActiveFields::FieldConcern` and `ActiveFields::ValueConcern`
+in your custom models to add the necessary functionality.

 ```ruby
 # config/initializers/active_fields.rb